Painting-Over-Smoke-Stains

-This article is designed to help painters and homeowners understand the correct painting process to cover smoke damage.
-The type of smoke will determine the kinds of contaminants concentrated within the area and may require different cleaning techniques.
+This article is designed to help painters and homeowners understand the correct painting process for covering smoke damage.
+The type of smoke will determine the contaminants concentrated within the area, and different cleaning techniques may be required.

-Although your interior walls or trim may have been exposed to smoke ranging from cigarettes to a wood-burning fireplace, the paint preparation steps to eliminating odor and obtaining adequate paint adhesion are relatively the same.
+Although your interior walls or trim may have been exposed to smoke ranging from cigarettes to a wood-burning fireplace, the paint preparation steps to eliminate odor and obtain adequate paint adhesion are relatively the same.

 We cover the process, best materials, and practices, enabling a smooth and confident paint application.
 We also explain how to evaluate modest amounts of smoke residue buildup, such as nicotine and tar, and when to consider a mitigation team for further evaluation.

-Painting smoke-damaged walls and trim requires a bit of knowledge.
-You don’t want to mess up things by skipping the necessary steps or applying the wrong paint materials.
+Painting smoke-damaged walls and trim requires some knowledge.
+You don’t want to mess up by skipping the necessary steps or applying the wrong paint materials.

 If you ultimately decide to replace things, the decision should be based on the magnitude of damages.
 Additional damages due to skipping proper paint preparations should be avoided.

 Merely painting over soot or yellowed trim from smoke will cause more problems and potentially ruin painted surfaces.
-Whether you desire to freshen up the area by eliminating odor, removing smoke stains, or simply creating a new look, painting with conventional household paint does not work.
+Whether you desire to freshen up the area by eliminating odor, removing smoke stains, or simply creating a new look, painting one coat of conventional household paint will not work.

 Additional steps are needed to eliminate odor, prevent stains from coming through, and ensure proper paint adhesion.